journeyman electrician practice test

 What is the Journeyman Electrician Exam?

-The journeyman electrician exam is a certification exam that proves you have the knowledge and experience to work independently on electrical systems while employed by a licensed contractor.
-It’s not a contractor license, but it’s the step that allows you to move beyond supervised work, and often have greater flexibility with moving between employers.
+The journeyman electrician exam is a licensing exam that shows you have the knowledge and field experience needed to work independently on electrical systems while employed by a licensed electrical contractor.

-This exam is typically taken after completing a state-approved apprenticeship or accumulating several years of on-the-job experience.
-Passing it shows that you understand how to interpret the National Electrical Code (NEC), perform calculations, and follow proper safety practices.
+Passing the exam shows that you understand how to use the National Electrical Code (NEC), perform electrical calculations, and follow proper safety practices in the field.

 practice journeyman electrician test